Proposed merger between Union Pacific and Norfolk Southern: Antitrust considerations and competition

 The merger has raised antitrust concerns because it would cut the number of major U.S. freight railroads from six to five, and the main competitors from four to three.
-Senate Democratic leader Chuck Schumer described the move as a step toward “dangerous consolidation and monopoly power.”
+Senate Democratic leader Chuck Schumer described the move as a step toward "dangerous consolidation and monopoly power."
 An analysis found the merged company would handle about 43% of all U.S. rail freight in the past year.

 Critics, including shipper groups, argue that the merger could give the combined railroad greater ability to raise prices or lower service standards.
 They also caution that it might prompt additional consolidation, such as a potential merger between BNSF and CSX, which could result in nearly 90% of U.S. rail freight being controlled by two companies.

 Union Pacific and Norfolk Southern executives contend that the merger would strengthen competition and benefit the U.S. economy.
 They argue that a single coast-to-coast network would give faster, more competitive service by cutting transfer delays, adding new routes, and expanding rail–truck shipping options.
 The companies say this would help them compete with Canadian railroads and bring back U.S. freight traffic and jobs.
 They estimate the merger would cut shipping times by 24 to 48 hours for about one million loads a year and create new growth in central U.S. markets where rail has had trouble competing with trucks.

-Supporters
+Support

 Union Pacific reports that it has consulted with more than 100 customers who support the merger, citing interest in lower-cost rail options, improved service visibility, and fewer delays.
 Hub Group, a competing intermodal operator, has publicly endorsed the deal, expecting benefits from a transcontinental network, reduced gateway congestion, and stronger competition with trucking.
 The Intermodal Association of North America has adopted a neutral position, focusing on the importance of efficiency and customer service.

+In November 2025, Sheet Metal, Air, Rail and Transportation Workers–Transportation Division (SMART-TD) endorsed the merger after reaching a labor agreement with Union Pacific that provided a jobs-for-life guarantee for SMART-TD members.

-Both of Nebraska’s U.S. senators have expressed public support for the merger.
+Both of Nebraska's U.S. senators have expressed public support for the merger.